harshsharma2210/Air-Gyaan/client/GUIDE.md

 putting your views inside `components` folder, this is a problem, you need to go to router to see if it is a component or a view or both.

+There is an important thing about routes, if we have a huge amount of them, we are loading the views and its routes, so the module will grow faster.

+If we split the view and the route, we can load the view when the route requires it: using the webpack import magic function, we can now load the views in an async fashion.

+You can see on `@/router/post.js` file how can load the component using async.

+When app routes grows, then the number can be huge, but all views are not included on the build, just a reference with a promise that will be resolved once the user goes to the route.